msagitw/ak/content/home/experience.md

   date_start = "2008-01-01"
   date_end = "2012-01-01"
   description = """ **MIP - Medical Informatics Platform** - Digital diagnostic platfrom employing a branch of artificial itelligence
-                    technologies (Sematic Web) to enable accruate and fast diagnostics for stat cases.
+                    technologies (Sematic Web) to enable accurate and fast diagnostics for stat cases.
 This project was for MIMOS which is the government research arm for the MOSTI - Ministry of Science and Technology Malaysia.
-The software application was designed to run on the Plam OS ofr PDA's.
-I was responsible for the development of the Semantic Databases for tropical diseases using the OWL Language.
+The software application was designed to run on the Plam OS for PDA's.
+I was responsible for the development of the Disease Domain Ontologies

 Responsibilities :